figshare/user_documentation/docs/api/articles.md

 |-----|----|-----|
 |`resource_doi`|`str`|only return collections with this doi|

-To search by resource title include it in the search_for parameter as such: "search_for":":resource.title: title"
+To search by resource title include it in the search_for parameter as such: "search_for":":resource_title: title"

 **Success Response (list of articles)**